Regulation of self-driving cars: UNECE WP.29 GRVA

-On 22 January 2022, these regulations come into effect in some countries.

-In June 2022, the 187th session of WP.29 was held, and several amendments on GRVA regulations were agreed based on the continuous leadership of Japan in chairmanship and as proposing national body.
+In June 2022, the 187th session of WP.29 was held, and several amendments on GRVA regulations were agreed to.

-In case of Regulation 157 of Automated Lane Keeping System (ALKS), the speed limit of 60 km/h is to be changed to 130 km/h, and lane changing function is to be added for passenger car.
+An amendment to UN Regulation Number 157 updated the regulations regarding Automated Lane Keeping Systems (ALKS), increasing the allowed speed limit of 60 km/h to 130 km/h, and added rules for automated lane change functions in passenger vehicles.